agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 ### What kind of players do you look for?

-We're ultimately looking for pilots with the right attitude.
+We’re ultimately looking for pilots with the right attitude.
 Do you have a thirst for killing internet spaceships?
 Are you constantly looking for ways to get better at winning PVP engagements?
 When an opportunity arises, are you one of the people who steps up and makes the fight happen, rather than simply x-ing up and letting someone else lead?
 If so, Agony may be the corporation for you!

-We're not a very large corporation, and as such we expect a certain aggressiveness and resilience from our members.
+We’re not a very large corporation, and as such we expect a certain aggressiveness and resilience from our members.
-If your response to being outnumbered 3-to-1 is to dock up or log off, then Agony probably isn't the right place for you.
+If your response to being outnumbered 3-to-1 is to dock up or log off, then Agony probably isn’t the right place for you.
-If your response instead is to think, "I wonder if this will work," right before a bright explosion, followed by maniacal giggling, then you're probably a good fit.
+If your response instead is to think, “I wonder if this will work,” right before a bright explosion, followed by maniacal giggling, then you’re probably a good fit.

 ### Is there a skill point limit for applying?

-We don't have a hard and fast skill point requirement, however our ideal candidate would have at least ten million skill points in combat, with the skills to fly T2 frigates, such as interceptors, assault frigates, and covert ops.
+We don’t have a hard and fast skill point requirement, however our ideal candidate would have at least ten million skill points in combat, with the skills to fly T2 frigates, such as interceptors, assault frigates, and covert ops.
-We're not a training corporation, so in addition to this, we generally look for applicants who already have a reasonable amount of combat experience: the more the better!
+We’re not a training corporation, so in addition to this, we generally look for applicants who already have a reasonable amount of combat experience: the more the better!